jackyes/Sottopasso/README.md

 # Configuration file for the Tunnel Server

 # Address for the client control channel (TLS)
-control_addr: ":7780"
+control_addr: ":8080"

 # Address for public HTTP/HTTPS traffic
 http_addr: ":8001"

-# Enable TLS for public traffic (HTTPS)
-http_use_tls: true

 # Base domain used to generate HTTP tunnel URLs
+# For a public server, use a real domain (e.g., "tunnel.yourdomain.com")
-domain: "test.xxxx.com:8001"
+domain: "localhost:8001"

 # Paths for the control channel TLS certificate and key files.
+# If not found, they will be automatically generated.
-tls_cert_file: "/etc/letsencrypt/live/test.xxxx.com/fullchain.pem"
+tls_cert_file: "cert.pem"
-tls_key_file: "/etc/letsencrypt/live/test.xxxx.com/privkey.pem"
+tls_key_file: "key.pem"

 # List of valid authentication tokens for clients
 valid_tokens:
   - "secret-token-1"
   - "secret-token-2"

-# Keepalive interval for the connection (e.g., 30s, 1m, 1h)
-keepalive_interval: "30s"

-# Write timeout for the connection (e.g., 10s, 1m)
-connection_write_timeout: "500s"

-# --- Connection Pool Configuration ---
-# Connection pooling settings for improved performance
-connection_pool:
-  max_size: 100           # Maximum number of streams in the pool
-  idle_timeout: "30s"     # How long an idle stream stays in the pool
-  max_idle: 20            # Maximum number of idle streams

-# --- Buffer Pool Configuration ---
-# Buffer pooling settings for memory optimization
-buffer_pool:
-  small_buffer_size: 4096     # 4KB buffers for small operations
-  medium_buffer_size: 16384   # 16KB buffers for medium operations
-  large_buffer_size: 65536    # 64KB buffers for UDP and large transfers

 # --- Status Dashboard Configuration ---

-# Address for the status dashboard (e.g., ":4040")
+# Address for the status dashboard (e.g., ":4040").
+Leave empty to disable.
 dashboard_addr: ":4040"

 # (Optional) Credentials to protect dashboard access with Basic Auth